-As for wasps and possums, genetically modified animals are defined as new organisms under the HSNO Act, and therefore stoats and rats containing gene drive systems would be classified as 'new organisms'.
+As for wasps and possums, genetically modified animals are defined as new organisms under the HSNO Act, and, therefore, stoats and rats containing gene drive systems would be classified as 'new organisms'.
 Risk assessment of organisms produced through gene drive systems are carried out under the provisions of the HSNO Act on a case-by-case basis by the Environmental Protection Authority.
-As with the use of a gene drive in possums, the implications of Animal Welfare Amendment Act (No 2) 2015 for this scenario are unclear for its use in pest management/control/ eradication, as 'genetic modification', 'biological compound' and 'management' are not defined in the Animal Welfare Act.
+As with the use of a gene drive in possums, the implications of the Animal Welfare Act 1999 for this scenario are unclear for its use in pest management/ control/eradication, as 'genetic modification', 'biological compound' and 'management' are not defined in the Animal Welfare Act.

-Social considerations
+Social, ethical and cultural considerations